slowernews/wisdom-tldr/chapters/1-2_self_growth.md

 > *"Repetition is the mother of skill."
 -- Tony Robbins [1960]*

-> *"Practice isn't the thing you do once you're good.
-It's the thing you do that makes you good." \
+> *"Practice isn’t the thing you do once you’re good.
+It’s the thing you do that makes you good." \
 -- Malcolm Gladwell [1963]*

 ### Improving by analysis